HARMONY: Hidden Activation Representations and Model Output-Aware Uncertainty Estimation for Vision-Language Models: Results

-To evaluateout-of-distribution (OOD) generalization, we test the LLaVA-13B model trained on the A-OKVQA dataset, which focuses on visual reasoning, by introducing OOD samples from the OKVQA dataset.
+To evaluate out-of-distribution (OOD) generalization, we test the LLaVA-13B model trained on the A-OKVQA dataset, which focuses on visual reasoning, by introducing OOD samples from the OKVQA dataset \cite{marino2019ok}.
 The experimental setup, illustrated in Figure \ref{fig:1c}, progressively increases the proportion of OOD samples in the evaluation set.
 Specifically, the x-axis denotes the percentage of OOD data, where, for example, 33\% corresponds to a test mixture containing 33\% OKVQA (OOD) samples and 66\% A-OKVQA (in-distribution) samples.
 As the proportion of OOD data increases, we observe a consistent decline in AUROC scores across all supervised baselines, including model confidence based scoring such as Length Normalized Confidence indicating a degradation in uncertainty calibration under distributional shift.
-In contrast, HARMONY consistently achieves higher AUROC values, demonstrating relatively better generalization to unseen data distributions.
+However, HARMONY comparatively achieves higher AUROC values, demonstrating relatively better generalization to unseen data distributions.